Arcadia Impact · AI Governance Taskforce Read the paper →

 The reframe

-Figures from the paper: technical compliance 36% (2012) to 76% under the fourth round (FATF, 2022); effectiveness scores average 28% with 97% low-to-moderate (Basel Institute on Governance, 2024); Bank Secrecy Act contribution (IRS, 2026); Nazzari & Reuter (2025); Case-Ruchala & Nance (2024).
+Figures from the paper: compliance 36% (2012) to 76%, fourth round (FATF, 2022); effectiveness 28% average and 97% low-to-moderate (FATF, 2022; Basel Institute on Governance, 2024); BSA convictions (IRS, 2026).
+The laundering null is Nazzari & Reuter (2025), the ‘rational myth’ Case-Ruchala & Nance (2024).

 Build it in the right order and it holds.